-Inaugurated this summer and located at the end of the Promenade Niedermeyer, here you will find a lovely playground by the water’s edge, with fabulous views of Lac Léman and the mountains / lots of shade, sand for children to play, fountains, buvette, beach volleyball / programme of summer activities / more information here;
+Inaugurated this summer and located at the end of the Promenade Niedermeyer, here you will find a lovely playground by the water’s edge, with fabulous views of Lac Léman and the mountains / lots of shade, sand for children to play, fountains, buvette, beach volleyball / there is a whole programme of summer activities / more information here;

 SWIMMING AT A ZOO!